 We’ve shared more about sustainability at Hotel Belmar on Instagram.

 Another community-based program that encourages sustainability is the Blue Flag Ecological Award.
 A Blue Flag award is given to beach areas, and communities that have taken steps to improve, or maintain, their environment.
 Look for a Blue Flag when booking your Costa Rica destination.

 And in 2021- Costa Rica wins the Earthshot Prize

-In 2021 the very first Earthshot Prize was awarded to Costa Rica in recognition to the remarkable work the country has done to recover from deforestation.
+In 2021 the very first Earthshot Prize was awarded to Costa Rica in recognition to the remarkable work the country has done to recover from deforestation. .
+In 1996 it became illegal to cut forest without approval and in 1997 they established the Payments for Environmental Services program which rewarded farmers for replanting and preserving forests.
 Since the 1990s when Costa Rica began prioritizing the environment, the forested areas have doubled in size. wildlife thrived, and the resultant ecotourism contributed to economic recovery and social support.
 These three factors – environment, economy, and social justice – are the definition of sustainability.

 Taking inspiration from President John F. Kennedy’s Moonshot which united millions of people around an organising goal to put man on the moon and catalysed the development of new technology in the 1960s, The Earthshot Prize is centred around five ‘Earthshots’ – simple but ambitious goals for our planet which if achieved by 2030 will improve life for us all, for generations to come.